binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 When examining a witness about a prior statement, a party does not need to show or disclose the contents of the prior statement to the witness.
 However, if requested, they must show or disclose it to the adverse party’s attorney.

 Extrinsic evidence of a prior inconsistent statement **cannot** be brought in to prove a collateral matter (prohibited by 403 and 611).
-Extrinsic evidence of a prior inconsistent statement **can** be brought in to prove a non-collateral matter (allowed by 613).
-If brought in, the witness must be given the opportunity to explain or deny the statement and the other party the opportunity to examine the witness about it, or if justice so requires. [^11] [^12]
+It **can**, however, be brought in to prove a non-collateral matter (allowed by 613).
+If brought in, the witness must be given the opportunity to explain or deny the statement and the other party the opportunity to examine the witness about it. [^11] [^12]

 [^11]:United States v.
 Kelly 436 F.3d 992 (8th Cir.
 2006) *illustrates prior inconsistent statement Rule 613(b)* (child's tape-recorded testimony admissible as prior inconsistent statement under Rule 613(b).
 Rule 613(b) only states that a witness be afforded the opportunity to explain; it does not require a witness to actually explain or deny the prior inconsistent statements.
 Here, the child had the opportunity to explain himself, and Kelly had the opportunity to cross-examine the child.
 Moreover, although Kelly complains that the tape-recorded statement was used for substantive purposes, there is no evidence it was introduced for anything but impeachment of the witness.)